 So without further fanfare, I want to tell about the most brutal, most condescending, most intentionally hurtful thing ANYONE has ever said to me.
-Names have been changed to show how even with BPD, Dysthymic Disorder, anger management problems, and all my other issues I’m not on the same level as this cretin, which gives me a certain cold comfort.
+Names have been changed to show how even with BPD, Dysthymic Disorder, anger management problems, and all my other issues I’m just telling a story; I’m not out for revenge or trying to hurt anyone.

-My Papa John had a 1965 Pontiac GTO that he was insanely proud of.
+My Papa John had a 1965 Pontiac GTO he was insanely proud of.
 He loved that car.
 When I was small, he would put me on his lap and let me steer it down the highway.
 The GTO died when I was in middle school, but instead of getting rid of it, Papa took it down to our little white church and put it up on jack stands (not blocks) and threw a nice cover over it.
 Our plan was for me to “fix it up” and drive it once I got to high school and got my own job.
-Apparently, at some point, Mr. Ash Whole, the antagonist of this story and filthy rich Pontiac aficionado, found out about the GTO and offered to buy it from Papa John for a pittance.
-Now, folks, Israel will give up the West Bank of Jordan and leave Jerusalem before my Papa John would have sold that car.
+Apparently, at some point, the antagonist of this story — a filthy rich Pontiac aficionado, found out about the GTO and offered to buy it from Papa John.
+Now, folks, Israel will give up the West Bank of Jordan and leave Jerusalem before my Papa John would have sold the GTO.
 So he said, “No thank you.”
-Undeterred, Mr. Ash Whole would make papa the same offer several times over the years.
+Undeterred, the guy would make papa the same offer several times over the years.

 Then in my senior year of high school, Papa John had his first major debilitating stroke.
 It wasn’t his first stroke, but it was the first one to take him out of action for an extended period of time.
 Papa John gave me the title to the GTO and said, in his newly slurred speech, to go ahead with our plans and as soon as he got well, we’d work on the car together.

-Unfortunately, I found out that restoring cars is a rich man’s hobby.
+Unfortunately, I found out restoring cars is a rich man’s hobby.
 Even repairing the GTO enough to return it to the road proved to be beyond my means with my high school jobs.
 By then, I’d had it towed from the church to a friend of mine’s house who had a full on shop where I planned to do the work.
 Fortunately, the GTO wasn’t eating anything, didn’t cost much in taxes, and was more or less safe from the elements.
 I figured circumstances would change eventually and I could complete the restoration.

-Once Mr. Ash Whole found out about Papa’s stroke, he started turning up the heat on ME to sell him the car.
-Please bear in mind I had all the same issues back then that I do now, BUT I didn’t know anything was wrong with me, I just thought I was a slight jerk with a hair trigger temper.
+Once the Pontiac guy found out about Papa’s stroke, he started turning up the heat on ME to sell him the car.
+Please bear in mind I had all the same issues back then I do now, BUT I didn’t know anything was wrong with me, I just thought I was a raging asshole with a hair trigger temper.
 So I said, “No.” When he kept asking, I upped my response to “Hell no.”

 Then, one night after I’d had a pretty disastrous day, the phone rang.
 This was in the pre-caller id days or I’d never have answered it.
-It was, of course, Mr. Ash Whole.
-We started going through the usual preliminary small talk that is expected of Southern men even if they DO hate each other but this time, he had a different tack.
+It was, of course, the Pontiac guy.
+We started going through the usual preliminary small talk expected of Southern men even if they DO hate each other but this time, he had a different tactic.
 He went straight for the guts.
 He said, “Shannon, I’ll tell you, I’ve been trying to buy that piece of $#@!
 GTO from your grandfather and now you for too long and I’m just going to be straight with you, John’s never going to drive again and you’ll never get that car running on what you make at a grocery store– you need to sell me that car tonight if for no other reason than

 (here it comes)